Momansi96/reading-notes/Read04.md

 [Return to home page](https://momansi96.github.io/reading-notes/).

-## How to wright a script for a web page?
+## How to write a script for a web page?

 #### HOW HTML, CSS, & JAVASCRIPT FIT TOGETHER: